 In particular, this does not include local area networks using private address space as described in RFC 1918 (

 This means that by default, a browser will treat a server on your home LAN no differently from a random PC connected to a public Wi-Fi hotspot in a restaurant.

 So until user agents provide a way to mark an origin as "configured as a trustworthy origin", the only way to make a computer other than the local computer trusted is to implement HTTPS.

 But some web applications are intended for use by those people who happen to be authorized to connect to a particular private network at any given time.
-This may include friends and family visiting a home, guests at a museum, or employees of a company that tolerates bringing your own device (BYOD).
+This may include friends and family visiting a home or guests at a museum.
 Requiring users to trust a private CA isn't practical for production use, especially for servers intended for use by the non-technical users associated with these use cases.
 Mozilla acknowledges unavailability of a certificate from a public CA when "a device doesn't have a globally unique name" as a problem but has put off solving it.

 One might try obtaining a globally unique name from a dynamic DNS provider, but Let's Encrypt issues only 20 certificates per registrable domain per week, which is far too low for a dynamic DNS provider with substantial traffic.